 Overall though, the Venum Challenger is a solid option for hockey because of its minimalist and comfortable design.

 Related: Best Hockey Skates

 - 50,000 dollar dental warranty

 - Potential durability concerns

 It’s also quite comfortable.
 We’ve all had those $5 mouth guards from Walmart and to be honest, they generally suck.
-This isn’t the case here… it’s comfortable, protective and using warm water, you can get a perfect fit to your teeth.
+This isn’t the case here… it’s comfortable, protective, and using warm water, you can get a perfect fit for your teeth.

 The price tag is a little high, but there aren’t a whole lot of better options on the market.
 Shock Doctor is usually a trusted brand in the hockey and mouth guard community.

 Related: Best Hockey Helmets